DACSIM/DSA-Curriculum/README.md

 5. Congratulations!
 You are now ready to code!

 ## Forking the curriculum
 In GitHub, "forking a repository" means to create a copy of all the files within a certain repository for your own GitHub account.
-For example, you can "fork" this repository to create a personal copy of the DAC curicullumn materials inside your GitHub account.
+For example, you can "fork" this repository to create a personal copy of the DAC curriculum materials inside your GitHub account.

 If you need a more visual guide to understand how to fork a repository, you can find it here: https://scribehow.com/shared/Forking_the_DACDSA_Curriculum_Repository__uJ4bd99_TTWagei2bQgC1Q